What is lift "force"? NASA is wrong!

 There is a classic figure shown in "theory of flight" (for pilots) and "aerodynamics" and "flight mechanics" subjects (for aeronautical engineering students) that shows a free body diagram with four "forces" acting on an airplane: weight (W), thrust (T), lift (L), and drag (D).
 Even the NASA Glenn Research Center website shows it:

 NASA begins by answering the question, "What is lift?""Lift is the force that directly opposes the weight of an airplane and holds the airplane in the air...Lift is a mechanical aerodynamic force produced by the motion of the airplane through the air".
 But are lift and drag really forces?
 Or are they just the perpendicular and parallel projections of a resulting force vector?
 I am pretty sure that all aerodynamicists at NASA know the correct answer.
-It is true that presenting it in this way is easier to explain to kids and aeronautics novices, however such expressions ("lift force" and "drag force") are also commonly used in published articles in reputable scientific journals, not only in the text of the article, but even in the titles of the papers.
+Presenting it in this way is indeed easier to explain to kids and aeronautics novices, however, such expressions ("lift force" and "drag force") are also commonly used in published articles in reputable scientific journals, not only in the text of the article, but even in the titles of the papers.
 A random search in Google Scholar shows some recent journal article titles (truncated):

 • "Lift force in odd..."
 (2023)